-To compare users to cooks, Edraw's predefined symbols are like the ingredients needed for yummy delicacy.
+Comparing users to cooks, Edraw's pre-defined symbols are like the ingredients needed for yummy delicacy.
 They are all well prepared in the right size.
-Users only need to mix the "ingredients" together and "cook them".
-And then enjoy.
-Learn more about them in Fire and Emergency Plan Symbols.
+Users only need to mix the "ingredients," cook them and then enjoy it.
+Learn more about them in fire and emergency plan symbols.

-Instead of starting from scratch, you can leave the difficulties to others and only do some simple things when time is limited.
-This also applies to making fire escape plans.
+Instead of starting from scratch, you can leave the difficulties to Edraw Max and only do some simple things when the time is limited.
+This also applies to make fire escape plans.
 The fast and easy way is to begin from a well-designed example just like the following school evacuation plan created by Edraw.

 Here is another complete fire and emergency plan example made with Edraw.

 As mentioned above, it is simple and easy to make fire escape plan with Edraw.
 Here is the general instruction step by step.

 1. Start Edraw and choose Floor Plans category.
 Double-click the icon of Fire and Emergency Plan to open the template.

 2. Drag necessary shapes onto the canvas.
 Connect them through the connection points.
 Move them in the suitable location.

 3. Add text to describe what the symbols stand for.

 If you need to know more about making fire escape plan, learn more details in the article of make a fire and emergency plan with Edraw Max.

 You must always remember that your probability to get out depends on the warning from smoke alarms and the patency of escape routes.
 The following tips are handy for emergency escape.